rlllam/Glassfloor/README.md

 # GlassFloor
+A scraping and analysis project on Glassdoor

 ## Overview:
-A scraping and analysis project on Glassdoor.
 1. Scrap search results
 2. Create analysis